RufusWhelan/MinerGamr/Theory/PROJECT_DOCUMENTATION.md

 }
 ```

-## End of Review Questions
+## End of Sprint Review Questions
 __1)__ In its current state, the game meets some of the functional and non functional requirements established in the requirements definition.
 Majority of the mechanics desired for the final project have been introduced including the dash and explosive mechanics (plus the features from sprint 1).
 Elements in UI still lack functionality and will likely not be fixed till sprint 4 due to the actual gameplay being more important than UI.
 Saving and Loading still hasnt been implemented as no levels exist.
-In its current state, the program does not meet the projects functional and non functional requirements but does have improved functionality compared to the last sprint
+In its current state, the program does not meet the projects functional and non functional requirements but does have improved functionality compared to the last sprint.

-__2)__ Compared to the use cases, the program performs relatively successfully as 6 of the 7 usecases in the main flow are now functional.
+__2)__ Compared to the use cases, the program performs relatively successfully as 6 of the 7 usecases in the main flow are now functional and inputs are correctly detected and processed for all of the users core abilities.
 However, the program still underperforms in the alternate flow usecases.
-Inputs are correctly detected and processed for all of the users core abilities.
 The functionality of inputs is still so so in the menus, as multiple elements don't detect or process user inputs correctly.
 This will likely be remedied in sprint 3.
 Overall, the current program handles inputs and outputs with improved success compared to sprint 1 but still requires further development, especially in the menus.

 __3)__ The quality of my code is satifactory, as it named consistently, lackcommented and is relatively organised.
 Code has been seperated into different files depending on what they are used for (player movement, camera movement, AiController, explosive and UI) with names that make sense for what they do and the amount of actual code in the main functions (update and fixed update) has been reduced through the use of functions that breakdown the code into more readble and reusable chunks.
 The new additions in this sprint (the explosive and AiController scripts) lack thorough comments due to being unfinished or not finalised.
 These will be added next sprint once the entirety of the AIController Script and its classes are built out.
 For the time being, the codes quality in terms of readability, structure and maintainability is adequite but requires improvements which will be made next sprint.